-- 1.1 This report of a Domestic Homicide Review (DHR) examines how agencies responded to, and supported, Lucy, a resident of Barnsley, prior to her death in May 2022.
-The panel would like to express its condolences to Lucy's family on their tragic loss.
-All names used in the report are pseudonyms agreed with Lucy's family. - 1.2 Lucy and her partner, Dennis, had been together for approximately 11 years and lived with each other in Lucy's house in the Barnsley area, which she owned outright.
+- 1.3 Lucy and her partner, Dennis, had been together for approximately 11 years and lived with each other in Lucy's house in the Barnsley area, which she owned outright.
 During early 2022, the couple split up, and Dennis moved out of the house.
 It seems that this split was temporary, and that Dennis later moved back into the house. - On a day in May 2022, Lucy did not arrive at work for a planned meeting.
 This caused concerned colleagues to contact the police.
 The police forced entry to the property and found both Lucy and Dennis dead.
-A note, apparently written by Dennis, indicated that he had killed Lucy and then killed himself. - 1.4 A forensic post-mortem was carried out which concluded that the cause of Lucy's death was; - 1.
-Upper airway obstruction and hypoglycaemia [associated with insulin toxicity]. - 2.
-Codeine toxicity, alcoholic liver disease and acute alcohol intoxication.
+A note, apparently written by Dennis, indicated that he had killed Lucy and then killed himself. - 1.5 Following the discovery of the death of Lucy and Dennis, a police investigation began to establish the facts.
+The police made a referral to the Safer Barnsley Partnership for consideration of whether a Domestic Homicide Review should be conducted. - 1.6 At a meeting on 16 June 2022, the Safer Barnsley Partnership agreed that the circumstances of the case met the criteria for a DHR and agreed to conduct a Domestic Homicide Review.
+The Home Office was informed on 11 January 2023, following the first DHR panel meeting. - 1.7 The first DHR panel meeting took place on 5 January 2023.
+The first meeting of the DHR panel determined the period the review would cover.
+The Review Panel determined which agencies were required to submit written information and in what format.
+Those agencies with substantial contact were asked to produce Individual Management Reviews.
+Lucy's employer agreed to provide a narrative report.
+The Chair provided training to Individual Management Review (IMR)1 authors to assist in the completion of the written reports